25 Must-Read Children’s Books By Black Authors

 Daddy Speaks Love is full of inspiration for kids learning about the relationship they have with their fathers.

-• Book Genre: This book is perfect for kids that love picture books about family
+- Book Genre: This book is perfect for kids who picture books about family

 3. ‘Welcome to the Party’ by Gabrielle Union